yelcomartinez/Getting_and_Cleaning_Data_Course_Project/README.md

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+# Code Book
+The CodeBook is contained in the file "Codebook.md".
+It explains the transformations performed and the resulting data and variables in detail.

 # Code script

 The Code script for this project can be found in the file "Codescript.txt".
 It explains the transformations performed and the resulting data and variables in detail.